 TIP: The park is often crowded during peak times, with parking and walking space at a premium.
 Plan to arrive early in the morning or visit on a weekday for more elbow room and picturesque views within the gorge.

-On a hot day, you’ll find it is refreshingly cool inside the gorge and there are a few places where you can dip your hand (or head!) in a waterfall.
+On a hot day, the gorge is refreshingly cool, and there are a few places where you can dip your hand (or head!) in a waterfall.
+Here’s a taste of what you’ll experience walking through the gorge.

 Watkins Glen Gorge Trail